bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 ## Coming soon

-So if.ypu do not.like.the current direction of the internet Common an.join the fight
+So if.ypu do not.like.the current direction of the internet, the buzzword bingo and walled gardens Common an.join the fight

 ## More applications